aggiemakerspace/github-training/module-2/README.md

 ##### GitHub Desktop

-- Click "File -> New Branch" with your repository selected.
+- Click "Branch -> New Branch" with your repository selected.
 - Give your new branch a name.
 - Select base branch from the "From" drop-down menu.